 Please note that firewood is not available on site, either for sale or by collection.
 All firewood for use at your campsite is strictly bring your own.

 Alcohol is not permitted at this location.

-- Camp kitchen with tables, BBQ and sink.
-Separate fish cleaning area.
+- camp kitchen with tables, BBQ and sink, and a separate fish cleaning area;

-- Access to lake from campground for paddle craft (canoes) only.
-A sealed boat ramp is located in the day-use area approximately less than 1km away.
+- access to lake from campground for paddle craft (canoes) only with a sealed boat ramp located in the day-use area approximately less than 1km away; and

 Fire bans are currently being assessed every Wednesday.
 The current status is:

 All fire bans have been lifted for the Lake Cressbrook area until further notice.